nicolasdeory/firelight/README.md

 Check out the [contributing guide](CONTRIBUTING.md).
 Help is greatly appreciated with anything, really.

 ### Reporting Issues
 If you found that something isn't working as expected, please post an issue detailing the problem and the steps to reproduce it.
-If you get an "Unhandled Exception" error, please paste the text inside the box.
+If you get an "Unhandled Exception" error, please paste the text that appears inside the box.
 Thank you!